alffox/around-the-world/README.md

 Yes.
 To add or modify locations:

-1) Edit the _model_ variable inside $project_root/js/app.js and populate the json array with the location of your choice:
+1. Edit the _model_ variable inside \$project_root/js/app.js and populate the json array with the location of your choice:

 ---

-* **title**: Required.
+- **title**: Required.
 Location's city name
-* **continent**: Required.
+- **continent**: Required.
 Location's city continent.
 Possible choices are: Americas, Europe, Africa, Asia-Pacific)
-* **country**: Required.
+- **country**: Required.
 Location's city country
-* **ISO_3166_1_alpha_2**: Required.
+- **ISO_3166_1_alpha_2**: Required.
 Location's city ISO 3166 1 alpha 2 code, 2 digits, lower case.
 Use this site as reference: https://en.wikipedia.org/wiki/ISO_3166-2
-* **timezone_database_name**: Required.
+- **timezone_database_name**: Required.
 Use a value from the "Time Zone" column of this list: https://timezonedb.com/time-zones
   **state_name**: Optional.
 Location's city state name **state_code**: Optional.
 Location's city state code
-* **language**: Required.
+- **language**: Required.
 Location's most spoken language, ISO 639-1 Code format, 2 digits, lower case.
 Use this list as reference: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
-* **location**: Required.
+- **location**: Required.
 Location's latitude and longitude.
 Use this site to find them: https://google-developers.appspot.com/maps/documentation/utils/geocoder/

 ---

-2) Ensure the $project_root/css/custom.css contains the class that will draw the relevant flag.
-If not present, add it in the same _base64_ format of the others
+2. Ensure the \$project*root/css/custom.css contains the class that will draw the relevant flag.
+If not present, add it in the same \_base64* format of the others

 ## Information displayed

 The **Navigation bar** displays the currently selected location, the current date and time at that location and other available locations, ordered in dropdown lists by continents

+Under the flags bar, the **Time and Date** at the currently selected location will be shown

 **Latest local news** displays the recent local news for the selected country ordered like this: 6 top headlines in the local language, 8 top headlines in English, 2 top headlines news about technical topics in English.
 All news will show the source where they come from and a picture, as long as that is present and served through https protocol